-Although the media and the scientific community often referred to the authors of these experiments as “monsters”, “Frankensteins”, “beasts”, “mad scientists” and catalogued their work as “grotesque”, I will still referr to them as Dr. Vladimir Demikhov and Dr.Robert White, due to the respect I have for people that dedicate their lives to science.
+Although the media and the scientific community often referred to the authors of these experiments as “monsters”, “Frankensteins”, “beasts”, “mad scientists” and cataloged their work as “grotesque”, I will still refer to them as Dr. Vladimir Demikhov and Dr.Robert White, due to the respect I have for people that dedicate their lives to science.
 However, that does not mean I subscribe to their methods.

-Russian doctor Vladimir Petrovich Demikhov is known as a transplant pioneer who did his first experiments in the 1930’s and 1950’s.
+Russian doctor Vladimir Petrovich Demikhov is known as a transplant pioneer who did his first experiments in the 1930s and 1950s.
 His surgeries included the transplantation of a heart into an animal and lung-heart replacement in an animal, but the thing that intrigued most scientists and average people is the creation of his two-headed dogs.
 Although the first to do this was the American physiologist Charles Guthrie, the dogs of Dr. Demikhov were the first to possess full cerebral functions.
-The difference of method implied the amount of time allowed to elapse between decapitation and attachement of the donor head to the recipient body.
-The operation itself was a succes, but the dogs would all die within a six days time.
+The difference in method implied the amount of time allowed to elapse between decapitation and attachment of the donor’s head to the recipient’s body.
+The operation itself was a success, but the dogs would all die within six days’ time.
 The doctor and his team proved their success by filming the dogs and showing that the new animal was able to drink milk with both heads attached to the same body.
 I refuse to post images or videos with the animals “created” by Dr. Demikhov, though they can be found all over the internet.
-Weak hearts however should never be near them!
+Weak hearts, however, should never be near them!

-Both doctors justified their research and experiments by the posibility of discovering a way to help paralyzed humans, especially quadriplegics, where head transplant would be the only solution to guarantee life.
-Dr. White believes such operations will be possible in the not too distant future and he actually tried to find donors and volunteers for the test’s final act: human head transplant.
+Both doctors justified their research and experiments with the possibility of discovering a way to help paralyzed humans, especially quadriplegics, where a head transplant would be the only solution to guarantee life.
+Dr. White believes such operations will be possible in the not too distant future and he actually tried to find donors and volunteers for the test’s final act: a human head transplant.
 As a psychologist, I know our brain stocks information (such as memories) related to the experiences we encounter in our existence.
-These experiences are undoubtedly related to our physical body, so I must ask myself what it would be like for a human being to wake up and have memories that pass as his own, as far as the memory is concearned and yet the facts, the body, won’t sustain them.
+These experiences are undoubtedly related to our physical body, so I must ask myself what it would be like for a human being to wake up and have memories that pass as his own, as far as the memory is concerned and yet the facts, the body, won’t sustain them.
 Assuming the operation would succeed, I can’t think of a worse way of feeling trapped in another body and definitely can’t imagine a psychologically normal life for the patient.